Lindsey Vonn: Early life and education

 Born Lindsey Caroline Kildow in St. Paul, Minnesota, she is the daughter of Linda Anne (née Krohn) and Alan Lee Kildow.
 She grew up in the Twin Cities metropolitan area in Burnsville, Minnesota.
-Her father is of Irish ancestry and her mother is of German and Norwegian ancestry.
-Vonn was on skis at age two before moving into Erich Sailer's renowned development program at Burnsville's Buck Hill, which also produced slalom racer Kristina Koznick.
+Her father is of Irish ancestry and her mother was of German and Norwegian ancestry.
+Kildow was on skis at age two before moving into Erich Sailer's renowned development program at Burnsville's Buck Hill, which also produced slalom racer Kristina Koznick.
 Her father, who had won a national junior title before a knee injury at 18, "pushed" her very hard, according to Sailer.

-When Vonn was 9 years old, she met Olympic gold medalist ski racer Picabo Street, whom she considers her hero and role model.
-Their meeting made such an impression on Street that she remembered the meeting and later served as Vonn's mentor in skiing.
-Vonn commuted to Colorado to train for several years before her family moved to Vail, Colorado in the late 1990s.
+When Kildow was 9 years old, she met Olympic gold medalist ski racer Picabo Street, whom she considers her hero and role model.
+Their meeting made such an impression on Street that she remembered the meeting and later served as Kildow's mentor in skiing.
+On watching Kildow ski for the first time in a 1999 event, Street marveled at her knack for following the fall line, and was quoted as saying: "The faster she went, the bigger the smile she got on her face.
+You can't teach somebody to love the fall line like that little girl loved the fall line."
+Kildow commuted to Colorado to train for several years before her family moved to Vail, Colorado in the late 1990s.